TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 - The planning of this project was kept inline with the five planes of user-centric design.
 This is to ensure a clean-looking website that is fully responsive.
 I wanted to quiz that was based on imagery rather than words.
 This ensures a keen minimalist design, which will be powerful to play on all devices.

 - I initially sketched my design using pen and paper.
 As well as a to-do list of potential features I wanted to implement.
 When I was happy with my final sketched design, I created my design using the Balsamiq Wireframes program as a solid template for the futures of the website.

+- I enjoyed the Love Maths project with the Code Institute, so I adopted and adapted their quiz layout.

 ---